microsoft/vscode-docs/docs/cpp/cmake-linux.md

 There are two things you must do to configure your CMake project: select a kit (which you just did) and select a variant.

-The kit you selected previously is shown in the CMake side panel.
+The kit you selected previously is shown in the CMake Tools side bar.
 For example:

 ![Selected kit in Side bar](images/cpp/cmake-kit.png)

-To change the kit, you can click on the kit in the CMake side panel, or run the **CMake: Select a kit** command again from the Command Palette.
+To change the kit, you can click on the kit in the CMake Tools side bar, or run the **CMake: Select a kit** command again from the Command Palette.
 If you don't see the compiler you're looking for, you can edit the `cmake-tools-kits.json` file in your project.
 To edit the file, open the Command Palette (`kb(workbench.action.showCommands)`) and run the **CMake: Edit User-Local CMake Kits** command.

 ### Select a variant